prismhead26/Quiz_App/README.md

 # Quiz App
-To help familiarize you with these tests and allow you to use the skills covered in this module, this Challenge invites you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.

 ## Description

 The main goal of this project is to build a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will also have a clean and polished, responsive user interface that adapts to multiple screen sizes.